The Sleepy Jackson: 2006–2007: Personality – One Was a Spider, One Was a Bird

 The Sleepy Jackson released their second studio album Personality – One Was a Spider, One Was a Bird in Australia on 1 July 2006, where it debuted at number 10 on the Australian Albums Chart the following week.
 Later that July, the album was nominated for a J Awards.

 The band supported the new album's worldwide release with a series of live appearances in select markets.
 Joining Steele and Clark were Dave Symes and Felix Bloxsom, who both worked on the album, and Lee Jones who was formerly in the Perth band Spencer Tracy.
 Bloxsom has since been replaced by Luke's brother Jake and Luke's wife Jodi, a.k.a.
 "Snappy Dolphin," which also brought a change from organic percussion instruments to computer samples backing the band.

 In 2007, The Sleepy Jackson performed at the 2007 Big Day Out, the Southbound festival, the Falls Festival and the St. Jerome's Laneway festivals in Melbourne, Sydney, and Brisbane.
 Also in 2007, Steele provided slide guitar to the song "Waiting All Day" by Silverchair on their fifth album Young Modern.
-Steele also appeared on the Pnau single "With You Forever," leading Nick Littlemore to state on Pnau's website "...working with Luke Steele... it was amazing, that inspired [me] to work on a separate project with him all together.
+Steele also appeared on the Pnau single "With You Forever," leading Nick Littlemore to state on Pnau's website that "working with Luke Steele... was amazing, that inspired [me] to work on a separate project with him all together.
 It's another album we're doing."

 The Sleepy Jackson contributed to Yoko Ono's album Yes, I'm a Witch, in 2007 with a remix of the song "I'm Moving On".

 2008 onwards

-The status of the band following the completion of touring for the second album is uncertain, with the band's official website no longer active.
-However, as of 2012, the band remains listed on the "Artists" page of the EMI Music website.
+Following the completion of touring for the second album, the band fell into a permanent state of inactivity and their website fell into dormancy.
 In late May 2013, as part of an interview for the second Empire of the Sun album Ice on the Dune, Steele revealed that a third Sleepy Jackson album was heard by the band's record label but a lack of subsequent interest meant that it was never released.
-As of 22 May 2013, Steele is focused on completing a collaboration with fellow Australian musician Daniel Johns and promotion for Ice on the Dune, with the latter released on 14 June 2013.
-Steele stated that he intends to release the third album prior to 2023 and that a release date during 2013 was highly unlikely.
-Meanwhile, Clark completed a tour as the drummer of Australian artist Bob Evans's backing band in mid-May 2013.
+Steele stated that he intended to release the third album prior to 2023, and that a release date during 2013 was highly unlikely.
+This, however, never eventuated.